BenjaminBest/DetectPublicApiChanges/README.md

 ### Create index and compare

-The application DetectPublicApiChanges does a simple index kex comparison in the basic version.
+The application DetectPublicApiChanges does a simple index key comparison in the basic version.
 The unique key for a class and an interface is determined just by the full name space including the class or interface name.
-For a method, property or a contructor the return-type, the structure-name and the parameters (type and name) are included in the key.
+For a method, property or a constructor the return-type, the structure-name and the parameters (type and name) are included in the key.

 Here is an example of how an key for a method: